daguenther/class/Workplace & Apprenticeship 10/syllabus.md

 As you may have noticed by now, there are not assignments in this class.
 The only thing you will be marked on is your projects and your quizzes.
 However, if your grade in this class will greatly increased if you practice with assignments.
 At times I will give out questions to practice with, and then review them on the board.
 You are not obligated to do this, but if you refuse to work on them, your grades in this class will suffer.

 Additionally, anyone who's grade is a **D** will have these assignments be mandatory.
-Failure to turn in an assignment will result in a
+Failure to turn in an assignment will result in a -1% off your final grade.
+Once you manage to raise your grade above a **D** all your penalties will be cleared.

 ## Projects